jonase/eastwood/doc/README-clojure-annotations.md

 forms), vectors, and maps.

-## Comparison of annotation methods
+## Questions to ask when comparing annotation methods

 Metadata can only be applied to some types of expressions.
 Only objects that implement the Java interface `IMeta` can have metadata.